 The COVID-19 experience has highlighted a number of areas where proactive preparation for a future Disease X pandemic could greatly improve rapid access to pandemic vaccines for pregnant women (Table 1).
 Data on background rates of maternal and foetal outcomes are lacking for many LMICs, and such data collection should be prioritized so that any impacts of disease or vaccination on these outcomes can be accurately evaluated.
 Existing pregnancy registries and safety surveillance systems can play a significant role in collecting these data and can therefore be utilized to estimate disease burden and vaccine effectiveness during a pandemic.

 An important lesson learnt from the current pandemic is the critical need for harmonized guidance and data systems to be in place prior to initiating clinical vaccine development.
 Both global collaboration of important stakeholders as well as effective coordination between regulatory bodies, manufacturers, logistics, governmental leaders, professional societies, and educators is required to ensure that the appropriate data can be collected across vulnerable populations from the outset.
+To enable consistency globally, this would ideally be overseen by the WHO acting as a worldwide coordination and knowledge hub, with implementation performed at country-level.
 To enable timely vaccine access for pregnant women, generation of DART data on new vaccine platforms should be initiated as early as possible, before or in parallel with clinical trials, so that they are available as soon as safety, immunogenicity, and efficacy in non-pregnant populations has been established.
 Regulatory and policy requirements should be identified as early as possible, also for specific populations such as pregnant women to enable timely and robust decision-making.
 Furthermore, funding should be made available to address knowledge gaps in available vaccine platforms outside of a pandemic situation where possible, to consolidate the knowledge base well ahead of the next pandemic.

 Another key lesson learned from the COVID-19 experience is the importance of effective communication of vaccine safety in mitigating potential hesitancy.
 Coincidental events can be very damaging to public confidence in a vaccine, particularly in pregnant women who are often highly concerned about vaccine safety both for themselves and for their infant (14, 15).
 Navigating perceived risk in a climate of mass social media, together with conflicting and changing national and international vaccination recommendations and hesitancy from healthcare providers compounds this issue.
 Inclusion of pregnant women early in future vaccine development, together with effective communication with the public and healthcare providers are a prerequisite to providing robust information on the risk-benefit profile of the vaccine versus the disease and can ultimately increase public confidence in both the vaccine and the advice about its usage.
 Added to this, safety data collected via pregnancy registries under EUAs (e.g. V-safe(16)), together with specific safety epidemiological studies in pregnancy and frequent reviews of safety data (e.g. systematic reviews(17)) are vital for identification of any potential safety signals and to help increase confidence in the safety of the vaccines in these populations.